Hardball Tactics in Negotiation Definition & Examples

 Good Cop Bad Cop Tactic Example -2

 For example, A customer goes to a mask shop where the shop owner and his manager sell products.
 The customer wanted to buy a mask, so he negotiated with them.
-The shop owner is persuading the customer, saying that the facemask will protect you from dust.
+The shop owner is persuading the customer, saying that the facemask will protect them from dust.
 You can buy at RM 5 per piece.

-On the other hand, the manager says to the customer that you have to pay RM 5 if you want to buy or you can leave.
+On the other hand, the manager says to the customer that you have to pay RM 5 if you want to buy, or you can leave.
 The manager also says that you can go now, we want to close the shop.

 However, the owner is still trying to persuade the customer to buy the mask for RM 5.
 The owner is dealing in a friendly manner, whereas the manager threatens the customer.
-However, both (the owner & manager) want to sell the product.
+However, both the owner & manager) want to sell the product.
 This kind of negotiation is called a good cop/bad cop negotiation.

 Good Cop Bad Cop Tactic Example -3

-Lowball Highball Tactic
+2. Lowball Highball Tactic

 The negotiator applies a lowball/highball tactic to get the other party’s attention.
-They know that they will not be able to achieve it but offer.
+They know that they will not be able to achieve it, but they offer.
 The lowball/highball tactic begins with an extremely low or high opening offer to the opposite party.
 The extreme proposal will stimulate the other party to re-evaluate their opening offer and move closer to or beyond their resistance point.

 Lowball Highball Tactic in Negotiation Example-1

 For example, your son does not want to go to school by bus because his friends come by private vehicle.
 Therefore, he decided not to go to school till buying a private car.
-You offer him to gift a new personal car by next month to make him happy.
+You offer to gift a new personal car by next month to make him happy.
 You know very well that you will not be able to buy a new private car by next month.
 It is a ridiculous offer that is called a lowball/highball tactic.
 Later, you manage to persuade him to go to school by bus for six more months, but you will buy a motorbike for him after six months.

 Lowball Highball Tactic in Negotiation Example-2